Should You Hire A Moving Company or Move Yourself in NYC?

 Van Lines- National Network

 Van lines work almost like booking agents.
-These national companies work with a number of affiliate moving companies regionally to provide service throughout the country.
+These national companies work with several affiliate moving companies regionally to provide service throughout the country.

-Van line movers are ideal for long-distance moves, which can span from any part of the country to another.
+Van line movers are ideal for long-distance moves, spanning from one part of the country to another.

 They coordinate all the logistics from start to finish.
 This type of mover is essential when moving an entire household to another state.